namitha-santhosh/Devops-project/README.md

 - Automation was introduced via a Jenkins pipeline using a declarative pipeline script.

   **GitHub Repository Integration:**
-      - The pipeline was set up to clone your GitHub repository.
+      - The pipeline was set up to clone my GitHub repository.

   **Build and Packaging:**
       - Maven was employed within the pipeline for building the project using "mvn clean package."